Margaret Cambridge, Marchioness of Cambridge: Marchioness of Cambridge

 During the First World War, anti-German feeling in the United Kingdom led King George V to change the name of the royal house from the Germanic House of Saxe-Coburg-Gotha to the more English sounding, House of Windsor.
 The King also renounced all his Germanic titles for himself and all members of the British Royal Family who were British subjects.

 In response to this, Adolphus renounced his title of Duke of Teck in the Kingdom of Württemberg and the style His Highness.
 Adolphus, along with his brother, Prince Alexander of Teck, adopted the name Cambridge, after their grandfather, Prince Adolphus, Duke of Cambridge.

 He was subsequently created Marquess of Cambridge, Earl of Eltham, and Viscount Northallerton in the Peerage of the United Kingdom.
-Margaret from then on became The Marchioness of Cambridge.
+Margaret from then on became the Marchioness of Cambridge.
 Their elder son took the title Earl of Eltham as a courtesy title.
 The younger children became Lord/Lady (Christian Name) Cambridge.

 After World War I the couple made their home at Shotton Hall, near Shrewsbury, England, until after her husband's death in 1927.
 His elder son, the Earl of Eltham, succeeded him as Marquess of Cambridge.
-Lady Cambridge survived him by two years, and died on 27 March 1929 in London.
+Lady Cambridge survived him by two years, and died of pneumonia on 27 March 1929 in London.
 She was buried beside her husband at the Royal Burial Ground, Frogmore.